Skip to content

 • Use Seer’s AI-powered debugging to automatically analyze and diagnose errors

-• Leverage automated fix suggestions to resolve issues faster than manual debugging
+• Take advantage of automated fix suggestions to resolve issues faster than manual debugging

 • See how AI can generate pull requests with the fixes needed to resolve the issue